santiment/academy/src/docs/products-and-plans/how-to-pay-with-crypto/index.md

 ## Burning SAN Tokens to Make Payments

+SAN token holders can use a token burning method to make use of their SAN holdings instead of paying for a subscription the regular way.
+If you're unfamiliar with what burning entails, it's simply the act of intentionally sending tokens to an invalid address to permanently remove them from the available circulating supply.

-Paying with SAN token provides a substantial discount incentivization for our users who choose to take advantage of the opportunity - and are quick enough to fill one of the limited slots.
-It lets you burn SAN tokens at a rate of 1USD each, which comes down to a hefty discount at current market rates.
+Burning SAN tokens provides a substantial discount incentivization for our users who choose to take advantage of the opportunity.
+It lets you burn SAN tokens at a rate of twice the current market rate, which comes down to a 50% discount compared to regular payments.
+In addition, the total supply of SAN shrinks with every burn, benefitting all SAN holders.

 Please make sure to note the following restrictions:

 >
-- Paying with SAN is limited to purchasing subscriptions of Sanbase, so it's not available for subscribing to SanAPI.
+- Paying via SAN burn is limited to subscriptions of Sanbase, so it's not available for subscribing to SanAPI.
-- SAN burn is a restricted offer, only available to a certain amount of users each month.
-First come, first serve.
 - SAN burn is not available for residents of the Swiss Confederation due to tax regulations.
 - SAN burn can only be applied to yearly base subscription prices.
 No other discounts are applicable when using SAN burn.
 >
 > Thank you for your understanding.

-In case you are ready to burn SAN for a Sanbase Pro subscription, please let us know at [support@santiment.net](mailto:support@santiment.net) and we will be happy to walk you through the process.
+In case you are ready to burn SAN for a yearly Sanbase Pro subscription, please let us know at [support@santiment.net](mailto:support@santiment.net) and we will be happy to walk you through the process.